 When taking out home insurance, you want the peace of mind that valuable items are protected if they come to harm.

 Clothes, computers and furniture are all important – but we all spend lots of money each week on something that many people don’t realise is insured: food.

 Many of us rely on freezers to stock up on things that can be costly to replace, including prime cuts of meat, fish, and convenience foods.
-This may be specifically covered by your contents insurance – it is across all Admiral contents insurance policies.
+This may be specifically covered by your contents insurance – it's across all Admiral Contents Insurance.